diomed/ember-ghost-netlify-casper-template/page/mathematics.md

 tags:
 ---

- Pravilno je i piše se ne bih jer se niječnica (negacija, niječna čestica) ne i glagol uvijek pišu odvojeno, nesastavljeno.
- Iznimka su glagoli nestati, nedostajati, nemati (nestajem, nedostajem, nemam) kojima je niječnica dio osnove i oblicima nemoj, nemojmo, nemojte; nisam, nisi, nije, nismo, niste, nisu; nisam, nisi, nije, nismo, niste, nisu

 Brochette

 soleMn
 Moirton Fairfax

-Crocodiles are easy.
+>Crocodiles are easy.
 They try to kill and eat you.
 People are harder.
 Sometimes they pretend to be your friend first. - Steve Irwin (1962-2006)